 Assay results from the 2012 Drill Programme continued to confirm the project's potential, with final results in March 2013.
 Indochine’s 2012 diamond drill programme was completed in August 2012, with 58 diamond drill holes for a total of 7791 metres.
 The drill programme was focused on ensuring a robust resource and geological model and to compare grade variability and density measurements with pre-Indochine drilling, as well as provide core for metallurgical work.

 A major increase in the quality of the resource was announced in July, 2013 with two substantial high grade zones averaging 5-20 g/t gold, with intersections over 100 g/t gold.

 Landowner Investigation Study

 The completed Landowner Investigation Study has been a key focus for the company to formally identify local landowners.
-Ground identification of claims will be conducted in the first half of 2013, leading to a completed Landowner Investigation Report under the auspices of the Land Act.
-This reports then allows for full discussions to occur with landowners and the government on future benefits sharing when the project becomes a mining operation.
+Ground identification of claims were conducted in the first half of 2013, leading to a completed Landowner Investigation Report under the auspices of the Land Act.
+This reports allows for full discussions to occur with landowners and the government on future benefits sharing when the project becomes a mining operation.
 Local communities and the government regulators have been overwhelmingly supportive of this process and it is being considered as a future guideline for unlocking the country’s mineral wealth.